Harrison Bader Preview, Player Props: Yankees vs. Nationals

 Harrison Bader At The Plate

-- Bader has 10 doubles, two triples, seven home runs and 12 walks while batting .249.
+- Bader has 11 doubles, two triples, seven home runs and 13 walks while hitting .254.

-- Bader has had an RBI in 22 games this year (29.3%), including 12 multi-RBI outings (16.0%).
+- In 22 games this year (28.9%), Bader has picked up an RBI, and in 12 of those games (15.8%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.